 - - Degree you are seeking at UNI.

 - - Field of study at UNI.

 - - Most recent college entrance examination test scores as appropriate to your level of study.

 - - Type of visa you expect to hold while at UNI.

-- - Educational background beginning at grade 9; dates of attendance, school level, school name and
+- - Educational background beginning at grade 9; dates of attendance, school level, school name and school location.

 International students must submit the following to the Office of Admissions for the admission file to be considered complete: the Application for Admission to Graduate Study; the application fee; official transcripts from the college or university granting the baccalaureate degree and any other colleges or universities attended after earning the bachelor’s degree, if other than the University of Northern Iowa; TOEFL or IELTS scores (if the native language is not English); any other required test scores (GRE, GMAT); and any other application materials required by the graduate program (departmental application, letters of reference, goal statement, etc.).
 International students should contact the department for information about required application materials (see also www.uni.edu/intladm/graduate/majors), but international students should submit their materials to: